siebsie23/S3-Cleaner/README.md

 ## Future Plans
 - Add support for multiple servers
+- Customize how often the script should check for old files

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.